joseasoler/tradergen/README.md

 **Cannibal:** Adds items from morally questionable origins to the trader stock.
 Present in Combat and Slaver orbital traders.

 **Craftmanship:** Includes apparel, furniture and art created from stone, metal or wood.
+Present in Bulk and Imperial orbital traders.

+**Psycasting (Requires Royalty):** Sells psytrainers, psychic apparel and weapons.
+If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
+Present in Exotic and Imperial orbital traders.

 ### Trader changes